 GeoAI Agriculture

-This tailored approach of climate mapping using machines that are essentially learning algorithms and analyzing data.
-Offers real-time recommendations for irrigation, fertilization, and pest control practices which are proving to be very successful.
-Precision agriculture powered by GeoAI has shown an impressive 20% reduction in resource use, including water and fertilizers, leading to a significant increase of up to 25% in crop yields.
-This demonstrates the transformative impact of GeoAI in optimizing agricultural practices for sustainable food production.
+Precision agriculture powered by GeoAI has shown reductions of up to 20 percent in resource use, including water and fertilizers, while increasing crop yields by as much as 25 percent.
 GeoAI’s contribution to agricultural sustainability extends beyond the field and farm, in due time it will continually play a larger parts in facilitating a stable supply chain, as well as its management, ensuring food security for all parties involved.

 - Drone Deploy: Satellite Imagery